Mass media in Serbia: Status and self-regulation of journalists

 Journalists in Serbia have a low social status and low social protection.
 Most journalists have irregular income and no health insurance; their average pay is half of the national average salary, and seven times lower than public officials' salaries.
-Unfavourable working conditions lead to work overload, low quality productions, and a lack of attractiveness of the profession for the talented youth.
+Unfavourable working conditions lead to work overload, low-quality productions, and a lack of attractiveness of the profession for the talented youth.

 Journalists' organisations remain unable to provide efficient protection and secure professional dignity; journalists are poorly paid and have a very low public reputation.
 The context of business and political pressures, coupled with the lack of legal protection and the difficult working conditions make so that the general perception of the category by the broad public is of politicised and corrupt "dictaphone holders".

-Cases of threats and attacks on journalists still persist: in 2008, there were 138 attacks on journalists whilst performing their jobs.
-The Serbian police is deemed insufficiently effective in tracking down the responsible of threats to journalists.
+Cases of threats and attacks on journalists persist.
+In 2008, there were 138 attacks on journalists whilst performing their jobs.
+The Serbian police is deemed ineffective in tracking down the responsible of threats to journalists.